 KEY SELLING POINTS

-At just 20.5 inches axle-to-axle, the Liberty I is a compound bow venturing off into uncharted but exciting territory.
+At just 20.5 inches axle-to-axle, the Liberty I is a compound bow venturing off into uncharted but exciting

-vanes.
+s five four-inch vanes.
 It’s just a bit taller than a LaCrosse rubber boot.
 It’s compact with a capital “C.” It’s bold to

 the point of being almost electrifying.
 Hang one up in any archery shop in the country and I guarantee it will be

-“My intent was to create a very small, lightweight hunting package,” says Howard Winther, the bow’s designer and
+“My intent was to create a very small, lightweight hunting package,” says Howard Winther, the bow’s designer

-for a bow that would fit into the corner of my car truck and carry anywhere.”
+looking for a bow that would fit into the corner of my car truck and carry anywhere.”

 The heart of the Liberty I design is its phantom shoot-through riser.
 The riser and limb pockets combined only

 measure a bit over four inches in height.
 From profile, it’s almost as if a riser doesn’t exist.
-When you get behind the
+When you get behind

-gap becomes evident.
+through gap becomes evident.
 That gap is artfully curved and ruggedly designed.

-By almost totally eliminating the length and mass of a conventional compound bow riser, the Liberty I is rendered
+By almost totally eliminating the length and mass of a conventional compound bow riser, the Liberty I is

-have ever picked up.
+compound bow you have ever picked up.
 Strap it onto your daypack (or maybe even put it inside a bigger pack),

 hook it to your belt or just carry it in your hand.
 The Liberty I rides like it’s not there.

 Balanced Split-Cam Design

 Perfectly complementing the bow’s shoot-through riser design is its split cam design.
 In effect, each

 skeletonized cam is over an inch wide.
 That extra width creates a balanced spread between the bow’s two sets

 of cables that is over 1.5 inches wide at the bow’s center.
 An arrow is nocked and shot between those sets of

 metal cable, as well as between the bow’s limbs and through the bow’s riser.
 It’s a riser-limb-eccentric system

 Erogometric Angled Cushion Grip

-To keep the inside cable set from hitting your bow arm, The Liberty I features a well-shaped grip that’s angled at a
+To keep the inside cable set from hitting your bow arm, The Liberty I features a well-shaped grip that’s angled at

+bow hand.
 I shot the Liberty I without an armguard and never experienced a problem.